emc-mongoose/mongoose/CONTRIBUTING.md

 | State       | Description |
 |-------------|-------------|
 | OPEN        | All new issues should have this state.
 The issues are selected from the set of the *OPEN* issues for the proposal and review process.
 The task is updated w/ the corresponding comment but left in the *OPEN* state if it's considered incomplete/incorrect.
 Also incomplete/incorrect issue should be assigned back to the reporter.
-| PROPOSED    | The issue is selected for the approval by the *manager*.
+| PROPOSED    | The issue is selected for the approval by the *owners*.
-| DEFERRED    | Manager has approved the issue to be processed after the next major/minor (non-patch) version is released.
+| DEFERRED    | Owners have approved the issue to be processed after the next major/minor (non-patch) version is released.
-| ACCEPTED    | Manager approved the issue to be processed before the next major/minor (non-patch) version is released.
+| ACCEPTED    | Owners approved the issue to be processed before the next major/minor (non-patch) version is released.
 | ESCALATED   | Critical defect which interrupts all *DEFERRED*/*ACCEPTED* issues processing.
 Causes the new *patch* version release ASAP.
 | IN PROGRESS | The issue is in progress currently
 | RESOLVED    | Issue is done and the corresponding changes are merged into the `integration` branch.